 Big, hairy, audacious goals stimulate progress by focusing and engaging the people on the team.
 Good BHAGs (pronounced bee-hags) are clear and compelling.
 They must be related to and preserve the core ideology of the company.

-BHAGs often seem nearly impossible to outsiders.
+BHAGs often appear nearly impossible to outsiders.
 Company employees must see the goals as challenging but achievable.
 A good way to develop your BHAG is to look for the alignment in three areas:

 - What are you deeply passionate about?